 Facebook is neither good nor evil.
 How it is used determines it’s usefulness or time-wastefulness.

 I’ll admit I both participate in, and enjoy the clever, random comments and announcements, or the “Woot!
 Check out this awesome, nerdtastic thing.”
-This is how I first heard of many great things, like the new trailer for Ender’s Game, Pentatonix and Lindsey Stirling’s cover of Radioactive, and The Lizzie Bennet Diaries.
+This is how I first heard of many great things, like The Lizzie Bennet Diaries.

 However, there is one meme which has lately become common, and obnoxious enough to note my attention.